-Wattblock is based at Michael Crouch Innovation Centre at UNSW in Sydney.
+Wattblock is based at Michael Crouch Innovation Centre at UNSW in Sydney and at River City Labs in Brisbane.

 The information, statements, statistics and commentary contained in this report have been prepared by Investment Advantaged Software Pty Ltd, trading as Wattblock.
 Wattblock does not express an opinion as to the accuracy or completeness of the information provided, the assumptions made or any conclusions reached.
 Wattblock may in its absolute discretion, but without being under any obligation to do so, update, amend or supplement this report at any time.
 The information must not be copied, reproduced, distributed, or used, in whole or in part, for any commercial purpose without the written permission of Wattblock.